Small scale exploratory work

 Access to SSEW is granted for 3 months.
 Needs that go beyond this require an ordinary project.

 Please note that access to the project and storage space is removed after the SSEW access expiry, so make sure to move your files out before the expiry date.

 Who can get access?

-- Researchers holding a permanent position or being a postdoctoral fellow at his/her organization can apply for an SSEW, as for ordinary applications.
+- Researchers holding a permanent position or being a postdoctoral fellow at their organization can apply for an SSEW, as for ordinary applications.